Bladder pain and urinary frequency flare with certain triggers if you have this condition. Learn about treatments and self-care.

-For interstitial cystitis, some basic questions to ask your doctor include:
+For interstitial cystitis, some basic questions to ask include:

-Make sure that you understand what your doctor tells you.
-Don't hesitate to ask your doctor to repeat information or to ask follow-up questions for clarification.
+Make sure that you understand what your provider tells you.
+Don't hesitate to ask your provider to repeat information or to ask follow-up questions for clarification.

-Be prepared to answer questions from your doctor.
-Potential questions your doctor might ask include:
+Be prepared to answer questions from your provider, such as: